ngaskill/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

     }

-If you examine the code above, you'll see that the `verifyStructures()` verfier throws portal exceptions, calling a series of other methods.
+If you examine the code above, you'll see that the `verifyStructures()` verifier throws portal exceptions, calling a series of other methods.
 Each method handles a smaller and smaller portion of the validation.